robotlearn/raisimpy/README.rst

 Small parts of the wrappers were inspired by the code given in the ``raisimGym/raisim_gym/env/`` folder.
 If you use these wrappers, please acknowledge their contribution as well by citing [1-4].

-The following wrappers have been tested on Ubuntu 16.04 with Python 3.5.
+The following wrappers have been tested on Ubuntu 16.04 with Python 3.5 and 2.7.
 Other platforms and Python versions might work as well but we didn't test them yet.